 All breeder flocks and commercial production flocks are included in the surveillance programme.
 All breeder flocks are certified and the sampling is in accordance with Table 1.
-All layer flocks are sampled twice during the rearing period and every 15 weeks during the egg laying period (Table 2), whilst broiler flocks and flocks of turkeys, ducks and geese other than breeders are sampled one to three weeks before slaughter (Table 3).
+All layer flocks are sampled twice during the rearing period and every 15 weeks during the egg laying period (Table 1), whilst broiler flocks and flocks of turkeys, ducks and geese other than breeders are sampled one to three weeks before slaughter (Table 1).
 Result of the testing must be ready before slaughter so actions can be taken for positive flocks.

 Table 1.
-Sampling of Gallus gallus breeder flocks, and breeder flocks of turkey, duck and geese.
+Sampling scheme in the surveillance programme for Salmonella of Gallus gallus , turkey, duck and geese in breeder flocks and flocks in production.
+All samples are collected in the holding.

-Production Sampling time Sampling place Sample material Sampling by Day old Holding 5 transport crates from one delivery: Crate liners (>1m2 in total) or Swab samples (>1m2 in total).
-Analysed as one pooled sample.
-F Rearing flocks 4 weeks old Holding 2 pairs of boot swabs.
-Analysed as one pooled sample.
-F 2 weeks before being moved Holding 2 pairs of boot swabs.
-Analysed as one pooled sample.
-F and O: Once a year in each holding Adult flocks Every 2nd week Holding 1 pair of boot swabs and 1 specimen of dust (cloth).
+Production Sampling time Sample material Sampling by Breeder flock Rearing flocks Day old 5 transport crates from one delivery: Crate liners (>1m in total) or Swab samples (>1m in total) analysed as one pooled sample.
+F 4 weeks old 2 pairs of boot swabs analysed as one pooled sample.
+F 2 weeks before being moved 2 pairs of boot swabs analysed as one pooled sample.
+O: Once a year in each holding F: Remaining samples Adult flocks Every 2 nd week 1 pair of boot swabs and 1 specimen of dust (cloth).
 Analysed as two separate samples.
 [2 x 150 g faeces analysed separately, if birds kept in cages].
-F and 3 x 0: 0-4 weeks after moving, 8-0 weeks before slaughter, once in between
+3 x O: 0-4 weeks after moving, 8-0 weeks before slaughter, once in between F: Remaining samples Production flock Pullets Day old 5 transport crates: Crate liners (>1m2 in total) or Swab samples (>1m2 in total).
+Analysed as one pooled sample.
+F 2 weeks before being moved 2 pairs of boot swabs analysed as one pooled sample.
+Cage birds: Faecal samples (150 g) O: Once a year in each holding F: Remaining samples Layers Every 15 th weeks 2 pairs of boot swabs analysed as one pooled sample.
+Cage birds: Faecal samples (150 g).
+O: One of the samples F: Remaining samples Slaughter flocks 10 - 19 days before slaughter 1 pair of boot swabs and 1 specimen of dust (cloth) analysed as one pooled sample.
+O: Once a year in each holding F: Remaining samples